KiClaudia/HondurasPhys/README.md

 Checked month_caught for folSize series. look at script to see how, graphically.
 Checked month_caught for folNum series. look at script to see how, graphically.
-Checked month_caught and BCI for follicle site analysis
+Checked month_caught and BCI for follicle site analysis Editted BCI_code to make a new CSV that has BCI from both sexes